Games That Changed Our Lives: Metroid Prime

 A game “to measure forthcoming software by” –IGN

-This is just a fraction of the overwhelming praise Metroid Prime received when it released this day, 15 years ago.
+This is just a fraction of the overwhelming praise Metroid Prime received when it was released on November 17, 2002.
 After skipping the Nintendo 64 console entirely, fans were apprehensive about the franchise’s transition to first-person 3D, to say the least.
 However, those apprehensions were blown away upon the game’s release as they witnessed the title revolutionize the Metroid formula in such a way that still remained true to the series’ roots.

 Metroid Prime provided a number of video game “firsts” for me, the central of which was that it was actually my first Metroid game.
 I got on the video game bandwagon relatively late with my first console being the Sega Dreamcast of all things (which was a fine console, mind you, but that’s neither here nor there).
 This combined with a distinct lack of internet knowledge meant I was completely unaware of all the hate surrounding Metroid Prime leading up to its launch.

 My sole source of information was the articles that came from my monthly Nintendo Power issues.
 It looked “cool” so I asked my parents for it for Christmas.
 That simple impression led to one of the most meaningful experiences in all my time as a gamer.